Bubb13/EEex/README.md

 EEex is installed just as any other WeiDU mod.
 Simply extract the archive's contents into your game's base folder, and run the setup - it will take care of the rest. <b class="Bold">
 <br>
 <br>
-Please note that the game must be started using InfinityLoader.exe/EEex.exe after installation; any attempt to start the game using the vanilla executable will result in a crash.
+Please note: The game must be started using InfinityLoader.exe/EEex.exe after installation; any attempt to start the game using the vanilla executable will result in a crash.
 <br>
 <br>
 If InfinityLoader.exe fails to start, please ensure you have installed the latest <a href="https://aka.ms/vs/17/release/vc_redist.x64.exe/">Microsoft Visual C++ Redistributable</a>.</b>